PrincessRTFM/WoLua/docs/entity.md

 - `IsGendered`, boolean|nil\
   This will be true if the represented entity is considered to have a gender by the game.
 If this game object doesn't exist, this will be `nil`.
 In all other known cases, this _should_ be true.
 This is a equivalent for `.IsMale or .IsFemale`.

+- `HasTitle`, boolean|nil\
+  This will be `true` if the represented entity is a player who currently has a title, `false` if the represented entity is a player who does _not_ have a title, and `nil` if this object does not represent a (valid) player.

+- `TitleText`, string|nil\
+  If the represented entity is a player, this will either be their current title (accounting for gender where necessary) or an empty string if they don't have one.
+If the represented entity is not a (valid) player, this will be `nil`.\
+  Note that some titles have different forms for male and female characters, such as "God of War" versus "Goddess of War".
+This property will automatically return the form that is appropriate for the represented player.

+- `TitleIsPrefix`, boolean|nil\
+  If the represented entity is a player, this will be `true` if they have a title that is a prefix (displays _above_ their name in their nameplate), `false` if their title is a suffix, or `nil` if they do not currently have a title.
+This will also be `nil` if the represented entity is not a (valid) player.

 - `Type`, string|nil\
   The name of the type of this game object as known by Dalamud.
 If there is no object behind this container, this will be `nil`.